 If Automatic Backup is used, the customer must ensure that a valid PCMCIA Translation card is in the processor slot at the time of the backup.
-Otherwise, the Automatic Backup feature will be canceled and the customer will not be able to reset it.
+Otherwise, the Automatic Backup feature will be canceled and the customer must reset it.